-There is strong evidence that educational technology modestly improves student achievement when incorporated into traditional classroom learning (Cheung 2012*, Cheung 2013*, Tamim 2011*, Mathematica-Streke 2011), especially when the intervention includes teacher training and support10.
+There is strong evidence that educational technology modestly improves student achievement when incorporated into traditional classroom learning1, 2, 3, 4, 5, 6, 7, 8, 9, especially when the intervention includes teacher training and support10.
 Effects are stronger for educational technology applications in K-12 classrooms than in postsecondary classrooms8.

-Educational technology modestly improves reading outcomes for K-12 students1, 6, 9.
+Educational technology modestly improves reading and writing outcomes for K-12 students1, 6, 9.
 Effects appear stronger for comprehensive programs that integrate teacher and computerized instruction than for computer-assisted instruction alone11.
-For struggling readers, however, small-group tutorial programs that tightly integrate with a class’ reading curriculum can produce greater improvements in reading outcomes than comprehensive, whole-class programs or CAI (Cheung 2012*).
-Effects can also be stronger for beginning reading programs.
-However, beginning reader intervention programs that do not use computers can be more effective than technology-enhanced interventions9.
+For struggling readers, however, small-group tutorial programs that tightly integrate with a class’ reading curriculum can produce greater improvements in reading outcomes than comprehensive, whole-class programs or computer-assisted instruction1.
+Comprehensive computer-assisted programs can substantively improve outcomes for beginning readers; however, in some circumstances, programs for beginning readers that do not use computers can be more effective than technology-enhanced interventions9.
 The evidence base is smaller for technology-based writing instruction than for reading instruction.
 Technology-based writing instruction improves student outcomes by providing personalized feedback, more writing practice time, and support for teachers’ efforts.
 One study also suggests technology-based writing instruction may have greater effects for students with learning disabilities due to personalized support and individually paced extra practice6.

 Technology enhanced classroom instruction can benefit at-risk students when engaging students in interactive learning with teachers and technology and when the technology is used to explore and create, instead of to drill students16.
 Teachers are needed to support equitable outcomes for students using educational technology to access and understand college preparatory coursework, especially students from families with low incomes17.

 Technology enhanced instruction can also improve college student achievement, especially in the physical and social sciences18.
 Enhancements appear most effective when they interactively support cognition rather than simply presenting course content electronically19, 20.

 Impact on Disparities

-The federal Department of Education’s Office of Educational Technology shares stories about educational technology innovation around the country and provides resources and grants for states to improve the use of technology in their school systems (US ED OET-About).
-The National Education Technology Plan outlines a vision for greater equity of access to technology and to enriched learning experiences provided by technology across the country28.
+The federal Department of Education’s Office of Educational Technology shares stories about educational technology innovation around the country and provides resources and grants for states to improve the use of technology in their school systems27.
+The National Education Technology Plan outlines a vision for greater equity in access to technology and to enriched learning experiences provided by technology across the country28.
 According to a 2018-2019 survey, nearly all teachers report consulting online tools or resources to plan instruction and about 88% of teachers report using digital materials to enhance classroom instruction, for example, YouTube, Kahoot!, Quizlet, ReadWorks, NewsELA, or Khan Academy.
 Many of the most commonly used digital resources are free to use29.